 Advanced techniques are available such as MRA, diffusion imaging, FAIR quantitative cerebral blood flow, fMRI (BOLD activation studies), multivoxel/multinuclear spectroscopy.
 A Siemens interventional angio suite is also available for exclusive use by neuroradiology.
-The PET facility has a Siemens cyclotron, and a GE Advance scanner and they are fully under control of the Department of Radiology.
-A GE 1.5T MR scanner and a GE 16 slice CT scanner are available for research.
+The PET facility has a Siemens cyclotron and a GE Advance scanner, and they are fully under the control of the Department of Radiology.
+A GE 1.5T MR scanner and a GE 16-slice CT scanner are available for research.
 Two PET/CT scanners are also in place (1 located in the radiology department and 1 for treatment planning located in the Cancer Center).

 Approximate yearly workloads in each area are: